Back to School

 Tyler Stoops, Board Member

 Diverse Harmony sustains its powerful vision through the generous gifts of individual donors like you.
-Whether it is your love of music, your belief in our mission, or both, please consider making a year-end deductible donation to Diverse Harmony as you consider your gift giving this holiday season.
+Whether it is your love of music, your belief in our mission, or both, please consider making a deductible donation to Diverse Harmony.
 Your donation allows us to continue sharing our music and building community together.
 It goes without saying that every amount helps!
 Please consider making a tax-deductible contribution today.

 Our young singers pay no membership fees or dues to perform, and we also make free concert tickets available for all youth age 22 and younger.
 Please consider making a donation today.
 Diverse Harmony is a 501 ©(3) nonprofit organization.
 Gifts are tax deductible to the extent allowed by law.

 Clicking the button above will take you to the Seattle Foundation, where you can complete your donation to Diverse Harmony.

 - A donation of $60 could fund food and beverage for the singers’ snack break at one of our weekly rehearsals.

 - A donation of $150 could cover gas for two vehicles of singers and chaperones to one of our tour performances.

 - A donation of $300 could cover the cost of a session of supplemental music or dance instruction for the youth.

 - A donation of $650 could provide performance shirts for all our singers.